instrumentisto/rust-incubator/1_concepts/1_2_box_pin/README.md

 Note, that pinning and [`Unpin`] only affect the pointed-to type `P::Target`, not the pointer type `P` itself that got wrapped in `Pin<P>`.
 For example, whether or not `Box<T>` is `Unpin` has no effect on the behavior of `Pin<Box<T>>` (here, `T` is the pointed-to type).

-For better understanding [`Pin`] purpose, design, limitations and use cases read through:
+To better understand [`Pin`]'s' purpose, design, limitations, and use cases, read through:
 - [Official `std::pin` docs][`std::pin`]
 - [Reddit: Pinned objects ELI5?][2]
 - [SoByte: Pin and Unpin in Rust][10]